estyx32/projects/README.md

     Try `microk8s enable --help` for a list of available services and optional features. `microk8s disable ‹name›` turns off a service

-6. Access the Kubernetes dashboard
+6. Access the MicroK8s dashboard

     `microk8s dashboard-proxy`

-7. Start and stop Kubernetes to save battery
+7. Start and stop MicroK8s to save battery

-    Use `microk8s start` and `microk8s stop` to turn microk8s on and off
+    Use `microk8s start` and `microk8s stop` to turn MicroK8s on and off

-8. View the kubernetes-dashboard
+8. View the MicroK8s-dashboard

-    Use this token in the https login UI of the kubernetes-dashboard service.
+    Use this token in the https login UI of the MicroK8s-dashboard service.

     `microk8s kubectl describe secret -n kube-system microk8s-dashboard-token`

 # Helm

-Document how to install Helm to manage deployment of resources to the microk8s cluster
+Document how to install Helm to manage deployment of resources to the MicroK8s cluster

 1. Use curl to pull down Helm